oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 ### Request Parameters

-*Note: all parameters from API Create (Payment Checkout and Invoicing) are still applicable.
+*Note: all parameters from API Create (Payment Link and Invoicing) are still applicable.
 Below is the list of the additional specific parameters for Recurring Invoice feature.

 Parameters | Type | Description
 ---- | ---- | ------